 How do I test my security system?

 1. Ensure your security system is ready by closing all doors and windows.
-When your system is ready, you will see a solid green status LED.
+When your system is ready, the ready status LED will be solid green.
 You may now arm your security system.

 2. Arm your security system like normal.
 If your keypad begins beeping, this is the normal exit delay.
-Wait for the beeping to stop and check that the red status LED is solid and the green status LED is off.
+Wait for the beeping to stop; the armed status LED should be solid red and the ready status LED should be off.
 Your system is now armed.

 4. If your keypad begins beeping, this is the normal entry delay.
-Ignore the entry delay, do not disarm your system and wait for the siren to begin sounding.
-Wait twenty to thirty seconds, then you may disarm your system by inputting your code.
+Ignore the entry delay, do not disarm your system, and wait for the siren to begin sounding.
+Wait twenty to thirty seconds, then disarm your system.

 Remember, if you need help at any point, call the office.
 We will be happy to assist you!

 Fire alarms must be inspected by an AMTEC technician.
 Please contact the office to request an inspection.
-Afterward, you will be issued all required paperwork for recordkeeping purposes.
+Afterward, you will be issued all required paperwork.

 Now that I have a security system, how do I get my insurance discount?

 While we cannot help you apply for your insurance discount, we will gladly provide you with a certificate proving you have installed a monitored security system.